r4ns3k/r4ns3k.github.io/_posts/2023-04-07-IP-address.md

 Now let's go into theory part

-As we can see ip address is a just series of numbers seperated by comma
+As we can see ip address is a just series of numbers seperated by period/dot

 In a computer network every device is identified with the help of ip address

-Ip address is of 32 bit in length divided into 4 sections each is of 8 bit long seperated by comma
+Ip address is of 32 bit in length divided into 4 sections each is of 8 bit long seperated by period/dot

 Ex: 192.168.1.2